The Costs Of Owning A Home In Ontario: A Complete Guide

 • Service provider

-That said, the average household in Ontario spends roughly $2,128 per year on home energy, according to the Financial Accountability Office of Ontario, which works out to about $177 per month.
+That said, the average household in Ontario spends roughly $2,128 per year on home energy, according to the Financial Accountability Office of Ontario, which works out to about $177 per month3.
 The amount of energy you use and the features of your home will ultimately determine how much you will pay per month in energy bills.

 Water Bills

-Average water bills in Ontario cost roughly $90 per month, which adds up to nearly $1,100 per year.
-Homeowners may be able to save money on their water bills, however, thanks to the Ontario Trillium Benefit.
 This tax-free benefit is meant to help alleviate the high costs of energy bills and certain taxes.
-Eligible low- to moderate-income residents of Ontario can receive anywhere from $172 to $265 per month through the OTB, based on income and family status.
+Eligible low- to moderate-income residents of Ontario can receive up to $290 per month through the OTB, based on income and family status5.

 For renters, the cost of water may or may not be included in the rent price, depending on the location.
 Renters typically pay for water if the place they’re renting is not a condo.